 During the recent presentation of the audit of the national R&D system of Ukraine on 19 December 2016 the EC speaker Dr Hans Chang spoke on a role that the research diaspora can play in supporting reforms and mentioned our network in this context (starting at 38'35'').
 He has also directly quoted our recent article in the Research Europe.

-On 11 July 2016 the founding meeting of the German-Ukrainian Academic Society (Die Deutsch-Ukrainische Akademische Gesellschaft) has been held in Berlin.
-16 scientists came together to found an organisation, which once registered as a legal entity (e.V.) will support the goals of the UKRAINE Network in the context of the German-Ukrainian academic cooperation.
-Currently the legal process of the society’s registration is on the way, and we shall inform you on how to become a member and support the Society in the near future – watch this space!
+On 11 July 2016 the founding meeting of the German-Ukrainian Academic Society (Die Deutsch-Ukrainische Akademische Gesellschaft e.V.) has been held in Berlin.
+16 scientists came together to found an NGO to support the goals of the UKRAINE Network in the context of the German-Ukrainian academic cooperation.
+The German-Ukrainian Academic Society (Die Deutsch-Ukrainische Akademische Gesellschaft e.V.) is not-for-profit NGO (gemeinnütziger eingetragener Verein), registered by the District Court Berlin/ Amtsgericht Berlin, VR 35585 B. We cordially invite you to join: the membership application form is available here.

 The German-Ukrainian Academic Society/ The UKRAINE Network co-organised the first German-Ukrainian Summer School "Perspectives for young scientists in life sciences: Mastering global challenges of the modern society" (25-31 July 2016, Ivano-Frankivsk, Ukraine).
 At this event in several discussion rounds international participants discussed the issues related to the reform of higher education in Ukraine as well as scientific/technology activities and formulated some recommendations.
 In the interview presented below the organisers speak about the UKRAINE Network in Ukrainian and in English: